Leadership and ManagementEnquire now

 About the Course

 You will learn the core skills and knowledge required to lead and manage an effective team.
-You will also learn how to manage risk, budgets, finances, operations, campaigns, and recruitment for an organisation of any size.
+You will also learn about emotional intelligence, and how to manage risk, budgets, finances, operations, campaigns, and recruitment for an organisation of any size.
 You will learn how to apply practical skills and comprehensive knowledge in leadership and management across a range of enterprise and industry contexts.

 What's included in my fees?